 We are currently accepting applications for our Winter/Spring apprenticeship, which will start in early January.
 The length of the apprenticeship may vary based on prior experience, but individuals can expect to work about one season (~4 months) in this position before moving into an Assistant Instructor role.

 If you have any questions, please email email@example.com.

 Florida At-Risk Program Internship –> Logistics Coordinator

-We're sad to convey that we here at the North Carolina Outward Bound School are no longer offering an internship program.
+We're sad to convey that we are no longer offering an internship program.
 We have changed our previous internship program into a paid position that will serve the logistical needs of our Scottsmoor, Florida base camp.
-If you were hoping to apply for an internship with us, we are grateful that you want to learn from the world's leader in experiential education, and we are confident that this now paid position will continue to offer an amazing hands-on learning opportunity.
+If you were hoping to apply for an internship with us, we are grateful that you want to learn from the world's leader in experiential education and are confident that the Logistics Coordinator position will continue to offer an amazing hands-on learning opportunity.
 If you are available for the time frames listed below and interested in learning more about our Logistics Coordinator position, review the details below and apply here: Logistics Coordinator Position - Florida

 There are multiple contract time-frames available.
 Contracts begin in May and run through October or begin in November and run through April.
 Additional summer-specific contracts will run May-August.
 Contract availability will be discussed during the hiring process.

 Mandatory training occurs in May, regardless of contract.

 Starting pay is $58/day with room for growth.
 (Range: $58-$70 /day)

 Room and board provided.

 Ability to attend professional development trainings for rock climbing, white-water canoeing, flat-water canoeing, and student management at no cost.